Wolfgang Haas

 Wolfgang Haas (born 7 August 1948) is a Liechtenstein-born prelate of the Catholic Church who was the first archbishop of the newly established Archdiocese of Vaduz in Liechtenstein from 1997 to 2023.
 He was Bishop of Chur in Switzerland from 1990 to 1997, after two years there as coadjutor.

 Early years

 Haas was born in Vaduz on 7 August 1948.
-He lived with his family in Mauren until then moved to Schaan, where his family ran a ceramics business.
+He lived with his family in Mauren until he moved to Schaan, where his family ran a ceramics business.
 He graduated from the Collegium Marianum in Liechtenstein in 1968 and then studied philosophy and theology at the University of Fribourg in Switzerland.
 He was ordained a priest and incardinated in Chur, Switzerland, on 7 April 1974.
-While working as an assistant in dogmatics at the theological faculty at the University of Friborg, he earned his licentiate in theology in 1974.
+While working as an assistant in dogmatics at the theological faculty at the University of Fribourg, he earned his licentiate in theology in 1974.
 From 1975 to 1978 he studied at the Pontifical Gregorian University in Rome.
 He was named chancellor of the Diocese of Chur in 1978 and joined its diocesan court in 1982.